Package 'pemultinom'

 Title: L1-Penalized Multinomial Regression with Statistical Inference

 Description: We aim for fitting a multinomial regression model with Lasso penalty and doing statistical inference (calculating confidence intervals of coefficients and p-values for individual variables).
-It implements 1) the coordinate descent algorithm to fit an l1-penalized multinomial regression model (parameterized with a reference level); 2) the debiasing approach to obtain the inference results, which is described in Tian et al. (2023) <arXiv:2302.02310>.
+It implements 1) the coordinate descent algorithm to fit an l1-penalized multinomial regression model (parameterized with a reference level); 2) the debiasing approach to obtain the inference results, which is described in "Tian, Y., Rusinek, H., Masurkar, A. V., & Feng, Y. (2024).
+L1‐Penalized Multinomial Regression: Estimation, Inference, and Prediction, With an Application to Risk Factor Identification for Different Dementia Subtypes.
+Statistics in Medicine, 43(30), 5711-5747."

 Authors: Ye Tian [aut, cre], Henry Rusinek [aut], Arjun V. Masurkar [aut], Yang Feng [aut]